keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 ### keptn send event new-artifact

 After onboarding a service, the Keptn CLI allows to trigger the deployment of an artifact.
-This artifact is a Docker image, which can be located at Docker Hub, Quay, or any other registry storing docker images.
+This artifact is a Docker image, which can be located at Docker Hub, Quay, or any other container registry which is accessible from within the cluster.
 The new artifact is pushed in the first stage specified in the `shipyard.yaml` file (usually this will be the dev stage).
 Afterwards, Keptn takes care of deploying this new artifact to the other stages.

 For notifying Keptn to deploy a new artifact for a service, use the command `send event new-artifact`.
 The CLI sends a new-artifact-event containing the image name and tag (not the image itself) to Keptn and then Keptn takes care